-“Zoos must be compassionate and demonstrate a fundamental commitment to being patient-centered” [BM15].
+Zoos must be compassionate and demonstrate a fundamental commitment to being patient-centered” [BM15].
 This means that us, visitors, need to switch our attitude from one of a passive consumer to one of active empathy and compassion [RN16].

 Admire quietly, respectfully without exuberance…

 ▸ Use a Quiet Voice

-It’s exciting to see these gorgeous animals, and to see children being excited about them.
+It’s exciting to see these gorgeous animals and to see children being excited about them.
 But visitor noise has been proven to be a welfare issue.

-Our voice has raised in intensity in the past decades (as the result of louder human environments), and is detrimental to the health and behavior of animals.
+Our voice has raised in intensity in the past decades (as the result of louder human environments) and is detrimental to the health and behavior of animals.
 This has a distressing impact on the animals in captivity and has proven to be correlated with aggressive behavior, heightened vigilance states, and generally increased discomfort and stress ([MK07],[QS14]).

 Prefer drab, muted colors so as to not raise their attention and stress.

-▸ In the wild flashy colors attract attention (including bright or reflective jewelry) and then when associated with the sight of a human, greatly increase stress of animals.
+▸ In the wild flashy colors attract attention (including bright or reflective jewelry) and then when associated with the sight of a human, greatly increase the stress of animals.
 Apply the same code of conduct with captive animals.
 Don’t think that by now they are used to ‘it’: stressful associations are very hard to break for us humans, and it’s also true for our friends.

 Go au naturel.
 It will make a difference!

 Pocket gophers, for instance, have been shown to actively avoid pine needle scent, and pungent smells (such as citronella) increase vigilance behaviors in mice.
-Other pungent odors such as cedar or pine is associated with adverse impacts on the rodent liver and immune system.
-Taken together, all these studies suggest that an understanding of the impact that odor has on animals in captivity is essential for creation of captive environments conducive to animal well-being and reproduction [MK07].
+Other strong odors such as cedar or pine are associated with adverse impacts on the rodent liver and immune system.
+Taken together, all these studies suggest that an understanding of the impact that odor has on animals in captivity is essential for the creation of captive environments conducive to animal well-being and reproduction [MK07].
 So this means that our best bet for avoiding triggering smell stress and harm when we go to a zoo is to go fully natural!